Arbitration and Mediation

-Mediation allows for an informal conversation and an opportunity for each side to understand the other parties’ position.
-Often an agreement is reached which is acceptable to both sides.
+Mediation allows for an informal conversation and an opportunity for each side to understand the other party’s position.
+Often an agreement is reached that is acceptable to both sides.
 If an agreement cannot be reached, an arbitration hearing will be scheduled.

 General Instructions and Information for Filing and Replying to Complaints